-College Credit Plus (CCP) gives students in grades 7 through12 the opportunity to take college courses at no cost to students and families, and to earn both college credit and high school credit before graduating from high school.
-The program promotes rigorous academic pursuits and provides a variety of options for eligible high school students to get an early start toward completing a college degree.
+The College Credit Plus (CCP) program at Cincinnati State gives students in grades 7 through 12 the opportunity to earn college credit at little to no cost prior to graduating from high school.
+The program promotes rigorous academic pursuits and provides a variety of options for eligible college-ready students to get an early start toward completing a college degree.

 Qualified students may take college courses: